Ayala Center Cebu: Awards

-Incidents
+Notable incidents

-Cinema 5 ceiling collapse
+2015 fire sprinkler problem

-On June 15, 2015, the ceiling at the mall's Cinema 5 collapsed at around 8:50 pm, during a launching event of a BPO company.
-A piping problem in the cinema's sprinkler system had caused the collapse.
+On June 15, 2015, the ceiling at the mall's Cinema 5 collapsed at around 8:50 pm, during a launching event of a BPO company, which was caused by a problem with the cinema's fire sprinkler system, being a loose pipe connection.
 It is also believed that an earthquake that struck the area last March had caused the piping problem.
 Nine people were reported wounded.